xdididon/WiFicon/README.md

 * `-k`, path to the Kismet log (name.kismet.csv)
 * `-l`, path to the file with real time probe requests records (name.log.csv)

-The application was tested on Ubuntu and Kali Linux and a capture file which contained:
+The application was tested on Ubuntu and Kali Linux.
+Capture file contained:

 * 80,000 clients
 * 24,000 APs with known location